-This new third party witness requirement is unnecessary, burdensome, and insulting to Special Agents, and we hope that you will help persuade the Task Force to reconsider applying this new standard to FBI Special Agents.
+This new third party witness requirement is unnecessary, burdensome, and insulting to Special Agents, and we hope that you will work with the Task Force to change the new mandate.
 There is no need for this requirement because Special Agents have been complying with existing testing protocols and there is no evidence that Special Agents have submitted improper test results.
 Of course, this should not come as any surprise, because Special Agents-both vaccinated and unvaccinated-are already held to the highest standards of conduct, particularly in maintaining honesty and integrity.
 All Special Agents are already subject to rigorous background investigations, credit checks, and polygraph tests, and must maintain a Top Secret clearance.
-It is inexcusable that unvaccinated FBI Special Agents who have applied for Reasonable Accommodation (RA) through the Equal Employment Opportunity (EEO) process, and have complied withall prior testing requirements, are now facing additional burdens that presume they cannot be trusted.
+It is inexcusable Special Agents who have that unvaccinated FBI applied for Reasonable Accommodation (RA) through the Equal Employment Opportunity (EEO) process, and have complied with all prior testing requirements, are now facing additional burdens that presume they cannot be trusted.
 Put simply, Special Agents know that every action they take and every document they submit to the government is subject to the highest ethical standards, and their reputations and careers are at risk if they act improperly.

 Against this background, the Task Force and the Department of Justice should remove the third-party witness requirement.
 There is no reason to require Special Agents involve their Bureau colleagues or other third parties in regular self-tests they were already properly using and conducting.
-Such a requirement only wastes the time and resources of the Bureau and/or medical professionals, and subjects Special Agents to unnecessary involvement of others in their ongoing COVID-19 testing requirement.
+Such a requirement only wastes the time and resources of the Bureau and/ or medical professionals, and subjects Special Agents to unnecessary involvement of others in their ongoing COVID-19 testing requirement.